jelsonjay/typescript/README.md

 # TypeScript the alternative to JavaScript superset

-learn typescript, all valid JavaScript code is also TypeScript code
+learn typescript, all valid javascript code is also TypeScript code